Particular/docs.particular.net/nservicebus/assembly-scanning.md

 <!-- import ScanningMixingIncludeAndExcludeV5 -->

-You can specificity the directory to scan:
+You can specify the directory to scan:

 <!-- import ScanningCustomDirectoryV5 -->

-And if you need to control the exact types the NServiceBus uses you can pass them in:
+And if you need to control the exact types that NServiceBus uses you can pass them in:

 <!-- import ScanningListOfTypesV5 -->